Holes by Louis Sachar

 #2 Figurative Language

-When Holes was made into a movie in 2003, a great soundtrack was created for the movie.
+The soundtrack for the 2003 movie of Holes contains some incredible songs.
 Using quotes from the book as well as lyrics from the soundtrack, makes Holes and ideal book for teaching figurative language.
 Here you will find four PowerPoints to help you:

 Click on the image of the PowerPoint Presentation you wish to download.
 NOTE: If you have difficulty playing the audio clips in the PowerPoints, here is the link to a zipped file containing all four PowerPoint presentations along with the audio files.
 SECOND NOTE: The student packet referred to in the PowerPoints is part of the Holes Book Unit which can be purchased at Teachers Pay Teachers.